g-dunlop/reactNative-firebase-todolist/README.md

 # reactNative-firebase-todolist
 <h2>About</h2>
-<p>This wis a project I've recently been working on.
+<p>This is a project I've recently been working on.
 Although the todo list is a well-trodden path, the project allowed me to have a go with and start learning a lot of tools I haven't used before.</p>

 <h2>Screenshots</h2>
   <p>For a short video preview of the app, please visit my  <a href="https://g-dunlop.github.io/g-dunlop-portfolio-website/">portfolio site</a>: